Fly fishing for Muskie is no easy task and while the rewards are high and full of body vibrating adrenaline they do not happen often.

 What weight fly rod for muskie?

-At a minimum, you will need to fish with a 10 weight rod around 9 feet in length for muskie.
+At a minimum, you will need to fish with an 8 weight fly rod minimum, up to a 10 weight rod around 9 feet in length for muskie.
 Some fly anglers looking for a serious trophy even go up to a 12 wt rod so they can hold a muskie of 50 pounds with ease.

 It’s not just about the weight of the rods your choose either.
 Fly fishing for muskie involves constantly blind casting at pockets to cover a lot of water for hours and hours on end, so you’ll want a light rod with a fast action that makes casting all day long a little bit easier.